achille-martin/pyqt-crom/README.md

 :warning: _This repo is aimed at boosting the capability of well-intentioned international developers to create apps benefitting the community._

 :clap: Huge thanks to [Phil Thompson](https://pypi.org/user/PhilThompson/), the creator and maintainer of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) and [pyqtdeploy](https://pypi.org/project/pyqtdeploy/).
+This repo is literally a hands-on tutorial for pyqtdeploy tool.

 [:arrow_heading_up: Back to TOP](#toc)